-During the year ended March 31, 2022, approximately 80% (2021 - 81%) of the Company's revenue is attributable to sales transactions with four (2021 - four) customers.
+During the year ended March 31, 2023, approximately 85% (2022 - 80%) of the Company's revenue is attributable to sales transactions with it's top five (2022 - four) customers.

 The carrying amount of financial assets represents the maximum credit exposure.
 The maximum exposure to credit risk at the reporting date is as follows: